cs-education/classTranscribe/readme.txt

 When updating Piwik, make sure that you save "config/config.ini.php" to keep your existing settings.
 Then, download the new Piwik.
 Finally, replace the "config/config.ini.php" file with the one you saved.

+I put a bunch of functions into public/functions.js basically because I didn't know what they did or when they were called.

+templates/home.mustache is the home page for classtranscribe

 sql data could be accessed by file javascripts/controllers/data_output.js by running it as node script or in a file